pocka/macana/docs/en/References/Config.md

 Path part needs to end with trailing slash: otherwise the last segment will be omitted.
 For example, link for the `Foo.md` under `--base-url /bar/baz` will look like `/bar/Foo/`.

+### `output.userCSS`

+- Type: `string` (file path)
+- CLI: `--user-css <PATH>` option

+Path to the user provided CSS file.
+Path needs to be relative and inside the vault, and will be resolved from the config file.

+Assets referenced in the CSS file are automatically included in the final output, such as font file.
+Referenced assets needs to be relative and inside the vault too.

 ### `output.precompress`

 - Type: `boolean`